devdatta1429/devdatta1429/README.md

 - 👋 Hi, I’m @devdatta1429
 - 👀 I’m interested in App development
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on apps
+- 💞️ I’m looking to collaborate on Apps
-- 📫 How to reach me ...
+- 📫 How to reach me devdatta1429@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 devdatta1429/devdatta1429 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.